A Story Gone Viral

 We were told that most people will burn in hell.
 My mom would also be burning in hell right now if Islam is true.

-I might be sad that I'm never going to see her again, but I am much at peace knowing that she is not being tortured right now by a fucking sadistic god because she did not worship him enough.
+I'm sad that I'm never going to see her again, but I am much at peace knowing that she is not being tortured right now by a fucking sadistic god because she did not worship him enough.

 Jacobsen: Thank you for the opportunity and your time, Armin.